ii-research-yu/ii-research-yu.github.io/pages/research.md

 I'd like to abstract my research as **Information Intelligence**, namely retrieving relevant information from large volumes of raw data and transforming them into useful knowledge and actionable intelligence.
 By now, the main research topics that I have been exploring are as follows:

 - <a href="#ir">Research Topic : Information Retrieval</a>
-- <a href="#dm">Research Topic : Data Mining</a>
+- <a href="#dm">Research Topic : User Modeling</a>
 - <a href="#iu">Research Topic : Image Understanding</a>
+- <a href="#iu">Research Topic : Knowledge Graph</a>
 - <a href="#aa">Academic Activities</a>

 ### <a name="ir"></a>[Information Retrieval](https://en.wikipedia.org/wiki/Information_retrieval)

-#### Image Retrieval
+#### Text/Image Retrieval
-The target of this research is to develop enhanced techniques to improve the user-experience when users are browsing, searching and retrieving images.
+The target of this research is to develop enhanced techniques to improve the user-experience when users are browsing, searching and retrieving documents/images.

 #### Neural Information Retrieval
 The application of deep learning has attracted great attention as a breakthrough and yielded the state-of-the-art performance in many tasks.
 This research is to make an in-depth exploration of the utilization of deep neural networks models in the field of Information Retrieval.